vprog-alt/Numwork-games/README.md

-Only for the Numwork Calculator
+Only for the Numwork Calculator/n
 You have to download "bprg.py" to run my progrograms